-This course provides academic English language instruction that helps ELLs access the concepts and objectives addressed within the course.
+This course provides academic English language instruction to promote English learner's access to the concepts and objectives addressed within content courses.
 The five WIDA English Language Development Standards are addressed in this course which include: Social and Instructional Language, Language of Language Arts, Language of Mathematics, Language of Science, and Language of Social Studies.
 Students learn academic vocabulary usage, language forms and conventions, and linguistic complexity in order to develop proficiency with the overarching communicative purposes that are prevalent in school, such as discussing, recounting, explaining, and arguing.